The pound fell to a 14-month low this week with the cost of government borrowing hitting a new high – but what does this mean for your money?

 Mortgages

-It’s not only those on variable deals who will be affected by rising rates.
-If you’re coming to the end of a fixed rate deal in the next few months, you’re likely to find that the rates on offer are much higher than the rate you’re currently paying.
+If you’re coming to the end of a fixed rate deal in the next few months, you’re likely to find that the rates on offer are higher than the rate you’re currently paying.
 It’s therefore really important to act now and see if you can secure your next deal before rates end.
-Most lenders will allow you to lock into your next rate six months before your current mortgage deal finishes.
+Most lenders will allow you to lock into your next rate between three or six months before your current mortgage deal finishes.
 Find out more in our guide Five good reasons to remortgage right now.

 Want to speak to a mortgage advisor?
 Speaking to an experienced mortgage advisor can help you to understand your options and get a great deal on your mortgage.